 However, it took a couple of weeks back and forth to get a response from the one-line questions that we’ve sent out via email.
 These questions aren’t even hard-hitting ones.
-They’re mostly questions that we needed to ask the bank to proceed with our banking applications.
+They’re mostly questions that we needed to ask to proceed with our application.

-We’ve managed to get past the countless paperwork that all the legacy brand banking countries need.
-Believe us when we tell you that there are quite a lot.
+We managed to get past the paperwork that all legacy brand banking countries need.
+Believe us, there are quite a lot.

-They did manage to give us a bit of an investment portfolio management, though.
-However, the bank took months just to provide us with the information we needed.
+They did manage to give us a bit of investment portfolio management, though.
+However, the bank took months just to provide basic information.

-However, just in 2018, the European Union had a deal with Liechtenstein.
-This deal makes it harder for people to bank in the country due to the automatic exchange of information that each European Union citizen is subject to.
+The country has grown popular over the years for offshore banking.
+It might be due to factors like banking secrecy.
+However, in 2018, the EU deal made it harder for people to bank in the country due to the automatic exchange of information that each EU citizen is subject to.

-The information that’s included in this information exchange not only consists of the account holder’s income.
-They also give out important information such as interests, dividends, account balances, and proceeds from the sale of any financial assets.
+The information that’s included not only consists of the account holder’s income.
+It also contains important information such as dividends, account balances, and proceeds from the sale of any financial assets.

 Customer Service is An Integral Factor

-An establishment might have the best products, but if their customer service isn’t on par with what they’re offering, their business will not succeed.
-This is especially true for banks.
-If the customer service in banks is pretty terrible, their client base isn’t going to grow.
+A bank might have the best products, but if their customer service isn’t on par with what they’re offering, their business will not succeed.

-When we tried banking in Liechtenstein, we were appalled because of the level of customer service in their banks that we’ve received.
-Not only was it unacceptable, but it was also on another level that it became super agitating in the end.
+When we tried banking in Liechtenstein, we were appalled with the level of customer service.
+Not only was it unacceptable, it became agitating in the end.